yoyonel/ModernGL/docs/reference/buffer_format.rst

   for the vertices within a single cube.
 * ``vbo_offset_orientation`` contains offsets (3 floats) and orientations (9
   float matrices) that are used to position and orient each cube.
-* ``vbo_colors`` contains one color (3 floats), that will be used for every cube.
+* ``vbo_colors`` contains colors (3 floats).
+In this example, there is only one color in the buffer, that will be used for every vertex of every cube.

-Our shader will take all the above values as attributes, none of them are uniforms.
+Our shader will take all the above values as attributes.

 We bind the above VBOs in a single VAO, to prepare for an instanced rendering call::